pkp/pkp-docs/learning-omp/en/role-specific-workflows.md

 ![](./assets/learning-omp_role-specific-workflow_assgn-rev3.png)

-You will be notified of completed reviews and can access the reviews by clicking the arrow beside the reviewer's name and selecting ‘Email Reviewer’ in the Reviewers section.
+You will be notified of completed reviews and can access the reviews by clicking the arrow beside the reviewer's name and selecting **Email Reviewer** in the Reviewers section.

 Once all the reviews are in, you must make a decision on the submission.
-You may:
+Options are the following:

-1) Request Revisions (in which case the author will be able to modify their submission information and/or upload revised submission files);
+* Request Revisions (in which case the author will be able to modify their submission information and/or upload revised submission files)
-2) Send to External Review (editor selects files to send to the external review process);
+* Send to External Review (editor selects files to send to the external review process)
-3) Accept for Submission (at which point the submission will enter the Editorial stage, bypassing External Review); or
+* Accept for Submission (at which point the submission will enter the Editorial stage, bypassing External Review)
-4) Decline Submission (at which point the submission will be archived and the author notified).
+* Decline Submission (at which point the submission will be archived and the author notified)

-These selections are found on the right panel in the Internal Review menu.
+These selections are found on the right panel in the **Internal Review** menu.

 ### External review

 The external review process can be initiated at the end of the internal review process by choosing the Send to External Review or at the time of initial triage.
 Similar to the Internal Review, you will be prompted to select the submission files the author provided for inclusion in the review process, and you can optionally upload new files or revise existing files.
 Once you have selected the appropriate files, you can select to send the manuscript to review.

-Once the Internal Review has been prompted on your dashboard, you will need to select reviewers by clicking ‘Add Reviewer’ in your main menu subpanel.
+Once the Internal Review has been prompted on your dashboard, you will need to select reviewers by clicking **Add Reviewer** in your main menu subpanel.

 ![](./assets/learning-omp_role-specific-workflow_assgn-rev.png)